openSUSE/news-o-o/_posts/2009-09-08-reminder-opensuse-project-meeting-wednesday-september-9-2009-at-1200-utc.markdown

 ---
 author: News Team
+comments: true
 date: 2009-09-08 20:45:01+00:00
 layout: post
 link: https://news.opensuse.org/2009/09/08/reminder-opensuse-project-meeting-wednesday-september-9-2009-at-1200-utc/
+slug: reminder-opensuse-project-meeting-wednesday-september-9-2009-at-1200-utc
-title: "Reminder: openSUSE Project Meeting Wednesday September 9, 2009 at\
+title: 'Reminder: openSUSE Project Meeting Wednesday September 9, 2009 at 12:00 UTC'
-  \ 12:00 UTC"
+wordpress_id: 2118
 categories:
 - Announcements
 - Events
 ---

 The next openSUSE Project meeting will take place tomorrow (Wednesday September 9th) at 12:00 UTC.
 See all time zones on the [Fixed Time World Clock](http://is.gd/32PXK).
 As always, the meeting will be held in IRC on the #opensuse-project channel on Freenode.